-Cash held at Banks
+Cash held at banks

-As part of TRL's commitment to paying claims in a timely manner, TRL maintain cash deposits at National Westminster Bank ("NatWest"), a subsidiary of the Royal Bank of Scotland Group, and at JPMorgan Chase Bank.
-Amounts held at these institutions vary throughout the year and are based on cashflow forecasting and expected claims payment patterns.
+As part of TRL's commitment to paying claims in a timely manner, TRL maintains cash deposits at JPMorgan Chase Bank.
+Bank balances vary throughout the year and are based on cashflow forecasting and expected claims payment patterns.